 In addition, for reassurance, the public results of any statistical or research projects iScoil carries out, that use your personal information, are done so anonymously and will not contain any personally identifiable information.

-We collect and use personal information to meet legal requirements and legitimate public interests as set out in the Education Welfare Act 2000 and/or the Child First Act 2015, Irish Data Protection Act 2018, General Data Protection Regulation (GDPR).
+We collect and use personal information to meet legal requirements and legitimate public interests as set out in the Education Welfare Act 2000 and/or the Children First Act 2015, Data Protection Act 2018, General Data Protection Regulation (GDPR).

 To comply with GDPR, any information iScoil holds and uses, fulfils one of the following reasons from Article 6 of GDPR:

 - 1(c) it is necessary for compliance with a legal obligation to which iScoil is subject

 - 1(d) it is necessary to protect the vital interests of a person.
 This would apply if iScoil became aware that you, or anybody else, were at risk of serious danger for any reason